ctuning/ck-request/README.md

 You can see other public CK repositories prepared for ASPLOS'18 tournament here: https://github.com/ctuning/ck-request-asplos18-results .

-We then pull it via CK to create a local copy as following:
+We then pull it via CK to create a local copy as follows:

 ```
  $ ck pull repo --url=https://github.com/dividiti/ck-request-asplos18-mobilenets-armcl-opencl